johnhadaway/plurality.net/README.md

   <h1>Welcome to Plurality.net!</h1>
 </div>

 This is the repository of plurality.net, the website hosting _Plurality: Technology for Collaborative Diversity and Democracy_, a book written by Audrey Tang and E. Glen Weyl.
-Its goal is to provide a space for people to learn about ideas in the book, as well as to welcome — and eventually manage — diverse participation from the community.
+Its goal is to provide a place for people read the book, as well as to welcome — and eventually manage — participation from the community.

 ## Contributing